ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-library.md

 - `Current` is the version that is currently installed
 - `Wanted` is the version that can be upgraded to accordion to the rules specified in your `package.json`.
 This is the version that `npm update` will install.
 -  `Latest` is the latest version available

-For example have a look at the versions specified above for `@angular/cli`.
-An `npm update` will take the version from `7.2.3` to `7.2.4` but the latet version is `7.3.4`.
-The `7.3.4` version would need to be installed manually becaue the version is specified as `"@angular/cli": "~7.2.3"` in the `package.json` file.
-That is, the upgrade rule of `~` will take patch-level (bug-fix) changes but not minor version (new feature) versions.

 Some analysis and thouht is required at this point.
 It is generally best to do the following with your own apps: